 Sometimes we do need relief from coughing.
 Essential oils, tea, and other natural means can give such relief without slowing down the body’s own natural ability to heal.
-Of course when a cough is persistent and accompanied by other symptoms, it is important to go to the doctor like we did with my son.
+Of course, when a cough is persistent and accompanied by other symptoms, it is important to go to the doctor as we did with my son.

 The Mayo Clinic weighs in on the subject:

 Here’s practical advice from Jay L. Hoecker, M.D., an emeritus pediatrics specialist at Mayo Clinic, Rochester, Minnesota.